syncfusion/blazor-docs/src/common/getting-started/license-key/how-to-register-in-an-application.md

-# How to register Syncfusion license key in Blazor application
+# Register Syncfusion License key in Blazor application

 The generated license key is just a string that needs to be registered before any Syncfusion control is initiated.
 The following code is used to register the license.